 Eating Fish on Christmas Eve

 The eating of fish on Christmas Eve is a Catholic tradition.
 Catholics were expected to abstain from eating meat or products derived from animals such as butter or dairy on Fridays and holy days.
 Christmas Eve being one of the designated days on which to abstain, most good Catholics would eat fish, typically cooked in oil.
 In southern Italy and Sicily, fish is extremely abundant, which may explain why so much of it was added to Christmas Eve dinner.
+It is also worth noting that while it's called the Feast of the Seven Fishes, the meal includes more than just fish.
+Side dishes and other accompaniments to the fish round out the meal.

 Italian Catholics typically ate one of several different fish on this day, including: